the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 ### How do human rights apply to data science and research ethics?

-Human rights are more concrete than ethics, because they are defined in law.
+Human rights are defined in law.
+This means in many ways they are less malleable than ethics.
+The letter of human rights, and the ways that they are implemented, are agreed internationally, A violation of human rights is a violation wherever it happens.
+This is not necessarily true of codes of ethics.
+An action that one group of people sees as ethical, may be seen as unethical by others.
 There is a wider shared understanding of what human rights means across different countries, cultures and groups of people.
 There are accountability and enforcement mechanisms.
-But because they are a legal framework, they are more difficult to understand and apply to the daily work of data science and research.
+But because they are a legal framework, they are not as easily accessible, and hard to apply to the daily work of data science and research.

 Human rights treaties are signed by countries: that means that ultimately, it is countries that are held responsible for violations of human rights.
 However, that does not mean that researchers and data scientists are exempt from thinking about the human rights impact of their work!